bwmarrin/discordgo/examples/appmaker/README.md

 these fields will be the "owner" of any bot applications created.

-* If you provide the **-l** flag than appmaker will only display a list of applications on provided account.
+* If you provide the **-l** flag than appmaker will only display a list of applications on the provided account.

-* If you provide a **-d** flag with a valid application ID then that application will be delted.
+* If you provide a **-d** flag with a valid application ID then that application will be deleted.

 * If you provide a **-c** flag with a valid user token then than user account will be converted into a Bot account instead of creating a new Bot account for